yalmip/yalmip.github.io/_posts/examples/2016-09-17-standardmpc.md

 end
 ````

-Once the constraints and objective function have been generated, we can solve the optimization problem (in this case, a linear programming problem in the decision variable **u** and variables required to [Tutorials.GraphRepresentations  model the norms]).
+Once the constraints and objective function have been generated, we can solve the optimization problem (in this case, a linear programming problem in the decision variable **u** and variables required to [model the norms](/tutorial/nonlinearoperatorsgraphs/)).

 ````matlab
 optimize(constraints,objective);